IBM/tape-automation/README.md

 <!-- [![Build Status](https://travis-ci.org/jjasghar/ibm-cloud-cli.svg?branch=master)](https://travis-ci.org/jjasghar/ibm-cloud-cli) -->

 <!-- Not always needed, but a scope helps the user understand in a short sentance like below, why this repo exists -->
-## This page is for example sample scripts and assets to be shared
+## Scope

-The purpose of this project is to provide a template for new open source repositories.
+This page is for example sample scripts and assets to be shared.

 <!-- A more detailed Usage or detailed explaination of the repository here -->
 ## Usage